Here's an overview of what child support is, who can get it, and how it works.

 For us to manage your formula assessment or voluntary agreement, you need to meet these requirements.

-• To make payments, you need to be the legal parent and not in a relationship with the person you're paying child support to.
-You also need to be a New Zealand citizen or resident, or live in a country we have a child support agreement with.
+- To make payments, you need to be the parent, and a New Zealand citizen or resident, or live in a country we have a child support agreement with.
 (For example, Australia.)
+For formula assessments only, you must not be in a relationship and living with the person you're paying child support to.

 Here is the full list of requirements for the carer, paying parent and child.